ksu-cs-textbooks/cis300/content/graphs/dijkstra.md

 graphs.
 For example, a directed graph with 15 nodes might contain over 10 billion paths from a node *u* to a node *v*.
-Clearly, an algorithm that simply checks all paths would be impractical for solving a problem such as finding the shortest route between two given points in the US.
+Clearly, an algorithm that simply checks all paths would be impractical for solving a problem such as finding the shortest route between two given locations in North America.
 In what follows, we will present a much more efficient algorithm due to Edsger W. Dijkstra.